vyca2017/content/README.md

 Different article types need different properties in their frontmatter.
 For a valid frontmatter, have a look at one of the existing articles.

 ### Gotchas

+* The description of an article must not be longer than 160 characters.

 * Use the alias of the article to be linked to for internal links: